gnzg/isoNode/README.md

 ### Easing further development

 It is possible to test newly introduced actions via the browser console as they are available via the window object.
 E.g. `window.store.dispatch('refreshCanvas');`

+### Debug mode

+Working on the map in debug mode is possible by setting the debug_mode property in the global state object to true, or toggling it via the browser console via `window.store.dispatch("toggleDebugMode");`

 ### Misc